ROCm/rocWMMA/CONTRIBUTING.md

 ## Acceptance Criteria ##

-The goal of rocWMMA is to provide a C++ API for accelerating matrix multiply accumulate (MMA) operations utilizing AMD GPU hardware.
-Contributors that wish to help optimize and expand the capabilities of rocWMMA in furtherance of this goal should adhere to the following guidelines for all features and fixes.
+The goal of rocWMMA is to provide a C++ API for facilitating block-wise decomposition of matrix multiply accumulate (MMA) workflows while leveraging specialized AMD GPU hardware. rocWMMA also facilitates migration of nvcuda::wmma users to AMD's HIP environment on AMD GPUs and provides a level of equivalent functionality.
+Contributors that wish to help optimize and expand the capabilities of rocWMMA in pursuit of this goal should adhere to the following guidelines for all features and fixes.
 Detailed coding style and pull request guidelines are covered later sections.

 Contributors wishing to submit new features for rocWMMA should follow the guidelines outlined below: